Stories from the Are You series:

 Used to being carried, the dog lagged and flopped, but under cover of dark Stenner made progress…two blocks, tugging and toting.
 He decided to cut through Green Mount Cemetery.
 “Yeah, I confess, I’m not into pooper-scooping.
 I was up to no good.”

 “You’re familiar with Green Mount.”
 Stenner turned to Beloye, who nodded.
 “Nothing spooky, no creaking iron gates or weird statuary, just respectable headstones in nice little rows.
 I had gone about halfway to the other side.
 I was alone, but it wasn’t really dark—there’re streetlights at both ends.
 I noticed this big oak tree.
 Some older graves were close by, the markers sort of tilted sideways, thrown up by the roots, you’d figure.
 I put the dog down on the grass, played out some leash.

 “I began to get the impression of movement.
 Something bluish white off to the right, then off to the left.
-A sound sort of filtered in.
+A noise sort of filtered in.
 A kind of collection…?”
-He looked around at his audience, made a searching gesture.
+He looked at his audience, made a searching gesture.
 “That’s not the word I want.
-As though,” he decided, “someone starts out whispering, then some other noises and voices are admixed or layered gradually onto the first track.”
+As though…someone starts out whispering, then some other sounds and voices are admixed or layered gradually onto the first track.”

 “But what did you see?”
 He was making Beloye nervous.

 “Nothing, of course.
 Trinket took care of business.
 I finished our walk.”

 Dan crumpled the paper lining his box and tossed it…to rebound off the lip of Nola’s bag.
 “So what’s the point?”